eag1ex/simple-order-api/README.md

 #### About

-* This application is a Simple Shop that allows you to purchase items from store which you initially setup.
+* This application is a Simple E-commerce Shop that allows you to purchase items from store which you initially setup.
 The design is extendable with nice application hierarchy.
 There are 3 `Micro Services` doing independent calculation, this way it is easy to read the flow of data, and debug it...

 Application runs on simple **Express server** with currently one `REST/get` API available.